 A comparison of national-level policies with current WHO recommendations may also be undertaken.
 Policies should be reviewed in alignment with the building blocks (see Part 4 for more details) and to support differentiated ART delivery in general.
-Annex 5 provides a template for assessing the relevant policies to differentiating ART delivery.
+Online Annex 4 (http://bit.ly/2sVehV5) provides a template for assessing the relevant policies to differentiating ART delivery.